header logo

 Iniesta and Spain dominated world football for 8 years

-12/ Ronaldinho - Most influential soccer players
+12. Ronaldinho - One of the most influential soccer players

 The inspiration of South American and Brazilian football - The legendary Ronaldinho